 A bridge is two or more capped teeth connected together with one or more false teeth in between the capped teeth.
 Some people like to call their removable appliances bridges but they are really partial dentures; (Dentists call both types of prostheses partial dentures: fixed partial denture or removable partial denture).

 We remove a significant portion of the tooth to make room for the material the crown is made of.
 If we simply added material, the gum doesn’t know that the crown isn’t tartar or calculus on the tooth and will recede or move away from the crown and this could create a gum or periodontal disease situation.

 Since the tooth has been reduced and the enamel covering is removed, the tooth becomes sensitive unless we place a temporary crown, usually made of an acrylic or composite material.
 The temporary crown also maintains the position of the tooth while the crown is being made in our onsite lab.
 A temporary crown can be worn from as little as two weeks up to three months.

 Crowns can be made of metals such as gold or palladium or a combination of several metals.
 Porcelain can be baked onto the metal, much like a bathtub, to make the crown look like a natural tooth.
 There are all ceramic materials used today with dentists claiming that the teeth have no metal.
 The teeth look all white.
-The truth is, if the crown is made from zirconium, although it looks white, and zirconium is actually a metal (Remember your periodic table of the elements from junior high school science class?).
+The truth is, if the crown is made from zirconium, although it looks white, zirconium is actually a metal (remember your periodic table of the elements from junior high school science class?).